 Enrollment

 Reparixin 600 mg tablets, administered orally at the dose of 1200 mg TID (2 tablets TID) as add-on therapy to standard of care up to 21 days.
-IMP can be taken with a glass of water (about 250 mL) and a light meal or snack, as it is preferable that reparixin is taken with food.
-However, if the patient is unable to eat, the study drug may still be administered without concomitant food ingestion.
+IMP was taken with a glass of water (about 250 mL) and a light meal or snack, as it was preferable that reparixin was taken with food.
+However, If the patient was unwilling or unable to administer oral tablets, investigator could decide a nasogastric tube as an alternative route.

-Administered orally three times a day (TID) as add-on therapy to standard of care up to 21 days.
-Placebo can be taken with a glass of water (about 250 mL) and a light meal or snack, as it is preferable that placebo is taken with food.
-However, if the patient is unable to eat, the placebo may still be administered without concomitant food ingestion.
+Administered orally three times a day (TID) as add-on therapy to standard of care (SoC) up to 21 days.
+Placebo was taken with a glass of water (about 250 mL) and a light meal or snack, as it was preferable that placebo was taken with food.
+However, if the patient was unwilling or unable to administer oral tablets, investigator could decide a nasogastric tube as an alternative route.

 MD Banner University Medical Center /Arizona University